20r01a04l8/Perfect_Guess/README.md

 # Perfect_Guess
 These are my latest projects created in 2022.
 The basic understanding for this code is:
-Step 1:  Import random for your python FIle. step 2: Then ask the computer to take a random value (By using randint). step 3: Give a Range to the computer (1-100) to make it user friendly and not to make it complex to guess. step 4: Initialize the number .
+Step 1:  Import random for your python File\n. step 2: Then ask the computer to take a random value (By using randint). step 3: Give a Range to the computer (1-100) to make it user friendly and not to make it complex to guess. step 4: Initialize the number .
 Here I used attempt =  1